protonemedia/laravel-ffmpeg/README.md

     ->export()
     ->resize(640, 480);
 ```
 The first argument is the width, and the second argument the height.
 The optional third argument is the mode.
 You can choose between `fit` (default), `inset`, `width` or `height`.
+The optional fourth argument is a boolean whether or not to force the use of standards ratios.
 You can find about these modes in the `FFMpeg\Filters\Video\ResizeFilter` class.

 ### Custom filters